proggeram1/LLM.LLama/README.md

 ### **Note**
-- Due to size constraint limited to <=100MB
-- So, checkpoints.pt and tinyllama_final.pt is empty file train on your local then you can use the model.
+- Due to a size constraint (limited to ≤100MB), the checkpoints.pt and tinyllama_final.pt files are empty placeholders.
+Please train the model locally on your machine to generate the actual model files.